Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Evaluation techniques

 \section{Evaluation techniques}

-XAI research has developed metrics that assess different properties an explanation method should fulfill.
-These properties provide a categorisation of the XAI evaluation metrics and can serve to evaluate different explanation methods \citep{Hoffman2018, Barredo_Arrieta_2020, Mohseni2021, Hedstroem22}.
-We follow \citet{Hedstroem22} and analyze five different evaluation properties, as listed below.
-To create intuition, we provide a schematic diagram of each property (See Figures \ref{fig:robustness}-\ref{fig:complexity}) based on the classification task from \citet{Labe_2021}.
+Due to the lack of a ground truth explanation, XAI research developed alternative metrics to assess the reliability of an explanation method.
+These evaluation metrics analyze different properties an explanation method should fulfill and can serve to evaluate different explanation methods \citep{Hoffman2018, Barredo_Arrieta_2020, Mohseni2021, Hedstroem22}.
+Following \citet{Hedstroem22}, we describe five different evaluation properties and based on the classification task from \citet{Labe_2021} we illustrate each property in a schematic diagram (See Figures \ref{fig:robustness}-\ref{fig:complexity}).